 One of the largest drivers of returns is poorly described items.
 Remember, the customer is ordering something she has never seen in person, so photos must be well lit, accurate, and shot from multiple angles.
 It’s also vital to ensure that you are not using an overly extreme filter for the pictures; save the effects for instagram.

 In addition, accurate copy is more important than ever.
 Every product page should also include an exact list of what does (and does not) come in the package.
 For electronics with a charger or batteries, clarify whether or not these are included.
 For clothing, ensure that sizes are correct and consistent across the site.

 The Rise of Ethical Ecommerce

 For 2019, experts have predicted a major population shift.
 For the first time ever, there will be more millennials than baby boomers in the population.
 This is largely good news for ecommerce.
 67% of millennials prefer shopping online to shopping in physical stores.
 This is the case for only 41% of boomers.
 Although the number of baby boomers has been declining for years, 2019 is poised to be the first year where boomers are outnumbered by any other generational group.

-Just as ecommerce presents unique opportunities for growth, it also present unique challenges.
-The e-retail landscape is constantly changing, so understanding what customers want from a digital brand is a vital aspect of success in the industry.
-By adapting to the changing needs of customers, individual brands can thrive along with the industry overall for years to come.
+Just as ecommerce presents unique opportunities for growth, it also presents unique challenges.
+The ecommerce landscape is constantly changing, so understanding what customers want from a digital brand is a vital aspect of success in the industry.
+By adapting to the changing needs of customers, and staying atop of ecommerce trends, individual brands can thrive along with the industry overall for years to come.

 Looking for More Ways to Increase Your Conversions?